|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Did you know you can make banana bread in a slow cooker?
-Even though this banana bread cooks for two or three hours, it's all hands off.
+Even though this banana bread cooks for up to several hours, it's all hands off.
 Once you mix up the ingredients, you just add them to the crock pot and let it do all the work.
 This delicious recipe is perfect if you don't have access to an oven, it's too hot for real baking, or you are just curious about making banana bread in your slow cooker.

 A great way to use up those ripe bananas, banana bread works best with those brownish black bananas, so don't throw them away, make this tasty cake-like bread instead.